kodezine/kdocker/.readme/devcontainer.md

 }
 ```

-- Default terminal is bash
+- Default terminal is zsh (with Oh My Zsh)
 - CMake doesn't auto-configure on open
 - Default C++ compiler is GCC
 - Python 3.13 is the default interpreter